-Being courageous and brave is showing ourselves for who we really are, our essence, no matter how weird, quirky, no matter how much it may rock the boat of others; it is choosing authenticity over acceptance.
+Being courageous and brave is showing ourselves for who we really are, our essence; no matter how weird and quirky, no matter how much it may rock the boat of others; it is choosing authenticity over acceptance.
 Only then your partner will truly know you for who you really are, and only then can you be sure he or she accepts you and is by your side because there is no other place they will rather be.

 Loving ourselves will be key to accepting who we really are instead of giving in to a fake image because others expect it so.
-We all have different areas to work on when it comes to loving ourselves, but the most important one is the one that surrounds your essence.
+We all have different areas to work on when it comes to loving ourselves but the most important one is the one that surrounds your essence.
 Yes you may have fears, but anything is surmountable in comparison to loosing who you are in exchange for temporary acceptance.
 Let’s stop connecting just our bodies and instead seek for an all encompassing connection of mind, soul, and body.
 Let us drop the armour of fake smiles, fake attitudes of kindness, fake images of perfection…drop the makeup not just on the outside but on the inside.
-(I am not saying give up on your feminity/masculinity, on the contrary, be feminine/masculine, dress up, use make up, dress up, but do so to the extent where your clothes and makeup don’t own you.
-Don’t let those things control you to the extent you may be afraid to show who you are without them).
+I am not saying give up on your feminity/masculinity– on the contrary– be feminine/masculine, dress up, use make up, but do so to the extent where your clothes and makeup don’t own you.
+Don’t let those things control you to the extent you may be afraid to show who you are without them.